When Panic Attacks Hit: A Biblical Path to Peace

 But she remembered what was true:

-“God is our refuge and strength, a very present help in trouble.”
+God our refuge and our strength.
+A very present help in trouble. —Psalm 46:1

-She prayed,
+She prayed:

 “Lord, You are here.